bwassim/bwassim.github.io/_posts/2019-05-15-An-AI-Based-Solution-for-the-Blind-and-the-Visually-Impaired.markdown

 * Longer beep indicates object found

 The Echo mode relies on the calculation of the angles used in the `Sphere` mode to help in the localisation during the `targeting phase`.
-The Generated Beep Is Proportional To The `Euclidian Distance` Between The center of The object And the center of The image.
+The generated beep Is proportional to the `Euclidian distance` between the center of the object and the center of the image.
 It is possible to set a threshold based on the height of the targeted object.